-“Pineapple is the only food known to contain bromelain, an enzyme that helps your skin and tissues heal,” Zumpano says.
+“Pineapple is the only food known to contain bromelain, an enzyme that helps your skin and tissues heal,” Zumpano shares.
 “Bromelain appears to produce substances that combat in pain and swelling.”

 Consuming bromelain from pineapple might also help your skin heal after surgery or injury.

-“Your body needs inflammation to help fight off illnesses,” Zumpano explains, “but too much inflammation in the body, especially over long periods, can lead to conditions like cancer.”
+“Inflammation is a natural process that occurs in our bodies to help fight off illness,” Zumpano explains, “but too much inflammation, especially over long periods, can lead to conditions like rheumatoid arthritis and cancer.”
 The anti-inflammatory power in bromelain can help fight inflammation and may suppress the growth of certain tumors.

 Of course, eating pineapple isn’t a cancer-free guarantee.
 “But eating lots of colorful fruits and vegetables, including pineapple, is a good way to help prevent cancer and other health conditions,” Zumpano says.

 Here’s another reason to make pineapple your go-to dessert: Pineapple contains a significant amount of fiber, which is associated with better digestion.
-It also contains bromelain, which is thought to aid digestion, though there’s not enough scientific evidence to say for certain.
+Bromelain is also thought to aid in digestion, though there’s not enough scientific evidence to say for certain.

 Most weight loss experts recommend a diet rich in fruits and vegetables if you’re trying to shed pounds.
 But pineapple could be your diet’s BFF (best fruit friend) because its enzymes just might help with fat burning.